Akademika Cherenkova Street in Troitsk will be extended to Kaluga Highway.

 An important disclaimer is at the bottom of this article.

-Ensuring high-quality preparation of Moscow schoolchildren for the Olympiads is in line with the objectives of the “All the Best for Children” national project Youth and ChildrenMore information about Russia's national projects and the capital's contribution can be found atspecial page.
+The projects being implemented in the capital to develop and modernize the engineering infrastructure are in line with the goals and objectives of the national project Infrastructure for LifeMore information about Russia's national projects and the capital's contribution can be found atspecial page.

 Get the latest news quickly on official Moscow messaging channels.
 MAX AndTelegram.